Gozkybrain/feedMe/README.md

 - `/meals/random/:type`: Get a random meal of a specific type, where `:type` can be `breakfast`, `lunch`, `dinner`, `dessert`, or `snack`.
 - `/meals/search/:query`: Search for meals by name, using `:query` as the search term.

-To learn more about how to use these API endpoints and the expected response formats, please refer to our [API Documentation](./documentation.md).

 ## Table of Contents